jbatson5/SCALE-test/docs/MAVRIC.rst

       …
   end definitions

-which is independent of cross section library.
+which is independent of the cross section library.

 Multiple adjoint sources
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In cases where there are several tallies in very close proximity and/or several different responses being calculated by the tallies, multiple adjoint sources can be used.
+If there are several tallies in very close proximity and/or several different responses being calculated by the tallies, multiple adjoint sources can be used.

 .. code:: rest